rweigel/phys305/capacitance.md

 # Calculating Capacitance

-To measure capacitance, one needs to place $-Q$ on one conductor and $+Q$ on the other and then measure the potential difference $\Delta V$ between the conductors.
+To measure capacitance, place $-Q$ on one conductor and $+Q$ on the other and then measure the potential difference $\Delta V$ between the conductors.
 The capacitance is then $Q/|\Delta V|$.
-An alternative is to connect each initially uncharged conductor the terminals of a battery and then (somehow) measure the amount of charge that appears on either one of the conductors.
+Alternatively, connect each initially uncharged conductor the terminals of a battery and then measure the amount of charge that appears on either one of the conductors.
 By conservation of charge, the amount of charge that appears on one conductor will be equal and opposite to what appears on the other.

-In general computing capacitance requires solving a partial differential equation either analytically or numerically.
+In general, computing capacitance requires solving a partial differential equation either analytically or numerically.
 The reason is that if we charge up a capacitor, we need to know the electric field that results, and this requires knowledge of how the charges are distributed on the two conductors that form the capacitor.
+Previously Coulomb's law was used to compute the electric field when the distribution of charges was known.
+In the general case, the distribution of charges is not known, and Coulomb's law cannot be used to find the electric field.

 However, there are a few capacitors for which a simple method can be used to compute the capacitance.
 These capacitors have a geometry such that a symmetry argument and Gauss's law can be used to determine the distribution of charges and the electric field between the two conductors that form the capacitor.
 In this case, we can find the potential difference by integrating the electric field from one conductor to the other to find the potential difference $\Delta V$.
 The capacitance is then $Q/|\Delta V|$.